monktastic/no-more-contempt/scratch/endless-summary.md

 It is impossible to convey the full depths of this tragedy — because to our conscious minds, some people appear so depraved that no "great battle" could possibly account for their behavior.
 Such people do not need "self-deception" to do evil because they simply _are_ evil.
 But this belief is the ultimate trap.
 You see, the darkness in all of our minds is intimately connected, behaving like a singular distributed malevolent entity, manipulating all of humanity from beneath our conscious thresholds.
 The Christians know it as the Devil, and the Buddhists call it the ego.
 You can treat it as a metaphor, but it is also as real as anything you can touch.
 It is this "entity" that you are confronting when you perceive evil in the eyes of another.
 Yes, they may have welcomed it in, and at some level are knowingly harboring it, but to feel contempt for _them_ — as opposed to for _it_ — is an unmistakable sign that it has already infected your mind, and from there, _will_ leak out into the world.

-Kindness does not mean being nice or gentle or even tolerant or understanding.
-It can be fierce or even violent if necessary.
-But this violence is directed at the darkness itself.
-Even if the person must be subdued or harmed, there is not even a _trace_ of malice, contempt, or self-righteousness for them.
-Instead, there is a kind of Love.
-Not something soft and squishy, nor even directed at them, per se – but not specifically excluding them, either.
-This is a profound Love for all of reality; one that does not tolerate deception either in oneself or others.
-The deep integrity of this motivation reverberates throughout reality, subduing the darkness wherever it is found.
-It is completely lacking the egoic satisfaction we normally we feel when seeing our enemies destroyed, but in its stead is a much deeper satisfaction: the knowledge that the Light has infiltrated

 There is no personal gratification to be found here.